 Choose durable flooring

 If you have indoor pets, hardwood flooring is always a great option to go with compared to regular carpets.
 More pet-friendly flooring options you should consider for your home are polished concrete, laminate flooring, stone, or ceramic tiles.
 These will all be waaay easier to keep clean and free of stain, saving you the time and money of calling a carpet cleaner.
 These will also be cooler in warmer weather, making them ideal for your pets to lay and chillax on to cool down.

 Slip-proof your rugs

-A rug can dramatically change the look and feel of your home and also protect floors from claws and stains.
-They can offer your pet a comfy spot to snooze and can be a lot easier to clean than regular carpet.
+A rug can dramatically change the look of your home, make it feel cozier and protect floors from claws and stains.
+Rugs can also offer your pet a comfy spot to snooze and can be a lot easier to clean than regular carpet.
 To make sure your rugs stay in place when your pets get the zoomies, try putting a slip-proof underlay underneath.
 This is also a great idea if you have any children, to prevent any accidental falls.

 Create special areas around the house

-Pets love to have their own space around the house.
-To help keep your pets away from your couches or beds (after the morning cuddle of course), create little spaces which they can call their own.
-Dogs love their comfy beds so consider adding two or three beds in the main living spaces.
-Whilst for cats, having a perch to climb will keep them busy, so make sure one of these is always accessible.
+Pets love to have a space they know is their own.
+To help keep your pets away from your couches or beds (after the morning cuddle of course), create little spaces around the home just for them.
+Dogs love their comfy beds, so why not add two or three beds in the main living spaces.
+Cats however luuurve having a perch or tower to climb and keep them busy, so make sure one of these is always accessible.

 So, there you have it.
 Our top 5 tips to create the purrfect pet-friendly home that works for the whole family.
 For more interior design tips, check out our Interior Design Inspirational Ideas and 5 Tricks to Enhance Your Open Plan Living Area.